Task-agnostic Out-of-Distribution Detection Using Kernel Density Estimation: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) can perform predictions on test images with very high accuracy when the training and testing data come from the same distribution.
-However, the prediction accuracy decreases rapidly if the test image is sampled from a different distribution than the training data.
-Furthermore, DNNs make predictions in such cases with high confidence \cite{guo2017calibration}.
-This creates a big obstacle when deploying neural networks for real applications especially the ones which have zero tolerance for error such as autonomous driving and medical diagnosis.
-Therefore, it is crucially important to improve the robustness of the DNN architectures and prevent them from making big mistakes \cite{amodei2016concrete}.
-Detection of OOD samples can play a key role for building such architectures.
-Despite the success of existing OOD detection methods in the literature, most of them are designed to operate on classification networks.
-However, OOD detection is important not only for classification networks but also for the other ones such as segmentation and detection.
+However, the prediction accuracy decreases rapidly when the test image is sampled from a different distribution than the training one \cite{karani2021test, wang2020fully}.
+Furthermore, in such cases, DNNs can make erroneous predictions with very high confidence \cite{guo2017calibration}.
+This creates a major obstacle when deploying DNNs for real applications, especially for the ones with a low tolerance for error, such as autonomous driving and medical diagnosis.
+Therefore, it is crucial to improve the robustness of DNN-based methods and prevent them from making big mistakes \cite{amodei2016concrete}.

-Recently, Lee \textit{et al.} proposed an OOD detection method named as ``Mahalanobis'' in \cite{lee2018simple} that achieved the state-of-the-art results for OOD detection for image classification networks.
-The method assumes that the class conditional pdfs of the features at the intermediate layers of a DNN can be represented by a Gaussian density for the in-distribution data.
-The parameters of each class conditional Gaussian are estimated by computing the empirical mean and co-variance using the in-distribution training images and the corresponding class labels.
-At test time, a test image is evaluated at the estimated densities to obtain a confidence score to be used for OOD detection, which is expected to be higher for in-distribution and lower for OOD.

-\textbf{Motivation:} Lee \textit{et al.} \cite{lee2018simple} present state-of-the-art results on classification networks trained on a number of computer vision benchmark datasets.
-Despite the success of \cite{lee2018simple}, there are two important points that limit its application on tasks other than classification: 1) Estimating class conditional densities of image features requires class label information of images which may not be available for the tasks other than classification.
-2) Gaussian assumption about the class conditional densities in the feature space may not hold for some datasets which can diminish performance.
-These points motivate us to extend \cite{lee2018simple} and propose a new OOD detection method that can be used in non-classification DNNs as well as the classification ones, and does not need make any assumption about the underlying pdfs of the feature spaces.

-\textbf{Contribution:} In this paper, we propose an unsupervised OOD detection method using kernel density estimation.
-The proposed method estimates the pdfs of features obtained at different layers of DNNs using kernel density estimation (KDE) \cite{parzen1962estimation}.
-Our method extends \cite{lee2018simple} by estimating the feature densities using KDE which eliminates the need for using class labels and making parametric assumption about the underlying pdf, unlike the Gaussian assumption in \cite{lee2018simple}, for the feature space.
-Therefore, our method can be used for OOD detection in both classification and non-classification DNNs.